3dcitydb/3dcitydb-docs/source/impexp/plugins/spreadsheet.rst

 .. _gui-column-template:

-Rules for Columns’ Template file
+Rules for Columns' Template file
 """"""""""""""""""""""""""""""""

 Rules for the template file are simple.
 A template file contains a list